Azure/CCOInsights/README.md

 - Regulatory Standards Compliance Overview ***<span style="color:green"><sup>NEW</sup></span>***
 - Azure Resource Regulatory Standards Compliance ***<span style="color:green"><sup>NEW</sup></span>***

+You can find more details about each page on the [Deployment Guide](https://github.com/Azure/ccodashboard/blob/master/dashboards/CCODashboard-Governance/GovernanceDeploymentGuide.md) file

 ## Call for contribution
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a